On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Numerical experiments

-where $c_1, c_2$ are two variables to stabilize the division with weak denominator, $\mu_u, \mu_{f}, \sigma_u, \sigma_{f}$ and $\sigma_{uf}$ are the local means, standard deviations and cross-covariance for image $u,f$, respectively.
-The better quality image will have higher values of PSNR and SSIM.
-For a comparison of the performance quantitatively, we list the PSNR and SSIM values of the restored results in Table \ref{results-1} and Table \ref{results-2}.

-Now we report the numerical experiments of deblurring and denoising for the original test images in Figure \ref{original}.
-The corresponding results are shown in Figures \ref{texture1}-\ref{satellite3}.
-Firstly, the restoration results for texture1 and texture2 are shown in Figures \ref{texture1} and \ref{texture2}.
+Now we report the numerical experiments of deblurring and denoising for the original test images in Fig. \ref{original}.
+The corresponding results are shown in Figs. \ref{texture1}-\ref{satellite3}.
+Firstly, the restoration results for texture1 and texture2 are shown in Figs. \ref{texture1} and \ref{texture2}.
 Texture1 and texture2 images are blurred by disk kernel and average kernel, respectively.
 For these two experiments, we select $\lambda=45$ in the proposed model.
-We find that in Figures \ref{texture1-FastTV} and \ref{texture2-FastTV}, there is minimal noise present, but the visual quality is over-smooth, with an evident loss of texture information.
-On the other hand, in Figures \ref{texture1-NLABH}, \ref{texture1-NFD}, \ref{texture2-NLABH} and \ref{texture2-NFD}, texture details are better preserved, however, there is an increase in the noise level of the images.
-Compared to Figures \ref{texture1-NLTV}, \ref{texture2-NLTV}, \ref{texture1-PLRPM} and \ref{texture2-PLRPM}, the restoration results of the proposed model exhibit slightly higher noise levels but retain more texture information, resulting in a better visual quality, see Figures \ref{texture1-Ours} and \ref{texture2-Ours}.
+We find that in Figs. \ref{texture1-FastTV} and \ref{texture2-FastTV}, there is minimal noise present, but the visual quality is over-smooth, with an evident loss of texture information.
+On the other hand, in Figs. \ref{texture1-NLABH}, \ref{texture1-NFD}, \ref{texture2-NLABH} and \ref{texture2-NFD}, texture details are better preserved, however, there is an increase in the noise level of the images.
+Compared to Figs. \ref{texture1-NLTV}, \ref{texture2-NLTV}, \ref{texture1-PLRPM} and \ref{texture2-PLRPM}, the restoration results of the proposed model exhibit slightly higher noise levels but retain more texture information, resulting in a better visual quality, see Figs. \ref{texture1-Ours} and \ref{texture2-Ours}. {For a detailed comparison, we also present zoomed-in views of a selected region from the texture1 image in Fig. \ref{texture1-box}.
+The corresponding restoration results for this region are shown in Fig. \ref{texture1-zoom}.}